codership/documentation/galeracluster/source/documentation/install.rst

 Galera Cluster is essentially used to form a cluster among multiple database servers.
 It is widely used in conjunction with MySQL, MariaDB, and XtraDB database software systems.
 Galera Cluster is integral to these database systems.
 As a result, it may be installed together with one of them.

+.. note:: FreeBSD is only available up to Galera Cluster for MySQL 5.7, not on 8.0 or later.
+As far as MariaDB is concerned, you can try the MariaDB port variants for FreeBSD, as the ``wsrep`` library actually runs on FreeBSD, but Codership does not maintain the patches for FreeBSD.

 There are several methods available for installing the paired systems: you may use binary installation packages or install with the source files.
 Below is a list of the various pairs and links to how to use whichever method your prefer:

 .. container:: banner